sylk80/tictactoe_team/docs/BACKLOG.md

 ## User Story 1 - two bots, playing on the same board

-:radio_button: As a game observer
+As a game observer

-:arrow_right: I want to see a TicTacToe game play between two BOTs
+I want to see a TicTacToe game play between two BOTs

-:arrow_left: So that I can see how the state of the game changes each round
+So that I can see how the state of the game changes each round

 ### User acceptance test 1.1 - Game Board Creation phase

-:heavy_plus_sign: Given a new TicTacToe game
+Given a new TicTacToe game

-:construction: When the game starts
+When the game starts

-:heavy_exclamation_mark: Then the Game Board Creation phase is printed
+Then the Game Board Creation phase is printed

 #### Unit tests

-:heavy_exclamation_mark: Then a new board is created
+Then a new board is created

-:heavy_exclamation_mark: Then the "Game Board Creation..." message is printed
+Then the "Game Board Creation..." message is printed

-:heavy_exclamation_mark: Then the empty board is printed
+Then the empty board is printed

-:heavy_exclamation_mark: Then the "Board Created." message is printed
+Then the "Board Created." message is printed

-:heavy_exclamation_mark: Then the "The game will start with player X" message is printed
+Then the "The game will start with player X" message is printed

 #### Tech debt